Southern Railway Ss class: History

-Ever since the Santa Fe Railway develop the 2-10-2 wheel arrangement (hence the Railroad's namesake) in 1903, the Southern Railway (SOU) began placing a new order of their own 2-10-2s; the Ss class were built with 57 in driving wheels, duplex stokers, 71,000 lb of tractive effort, and an operating boiler pressure of 190 psi.
-The first batches of fifty-five locomotives (Nos.
-5000-5054) were built in 1917 by the Baldwin Locomotive Works in Philadelphia, Pennsylvania.
+Ever since the Santa Fe Railway develop the 2-10-2 wheel arrangement (hence the Railroad's namesake) in 1904, the Southern Railway (SOU) began placing a new order of their own 2-10-2s; the Ss class were built with the first batches of fifty-five locomotives (Nos.
+5000-5054) in 1917 by the Baldwin Locomotive Works in Philadelphia, Pennsylvania.
+These locomotives were equipped with 57 in driving wheels, duplex stokers, four sand domes, Southern valve gear, and 28 × 32 in cylinders with an operating boiler pressure of 190 psi, which made them produced 71,000 lb of tractive effort.
+They were also equipped with a two-axle bogie tender with a fuel capacity of 12 t of coal and 9000 gal of water.

 In 1918, the second batches of twenty-five 2-10-2s (Nos.
-6350-6374) were built by the American Locomotive Company (ALCO) of Richmond, Virginia for SOU's Cincinnati, New Orleans and Texas Pacific (CNO&TP) division, but were later renumbered to 5055-5079 when being moved to Southern's main division.
+6350-6374) were built by the American Locomotive Company (ALCO) of Richmond, Virginia for SOU's Cincinnati, New Orleans and Texas Pacific (CNO&TP) division.
+The CNO&TP locomotives were equipped with a wimble smoke duct due to the CNO&TP route traveling through 27 tunnels between Danville, Kentucky and Harriman, Tennessee, earning the nickname The Rathole Division.

-These locomotives were designed to haul heavy freight trains, but were proven too slow to work on the Southern Railway's Washington, D.C. to Atlanta main line and too big for the CNO&TP tunnels' tight clearances.
-However, the Ss locomotives were very efficient on handling the mountain grades in North and South Carolina, Georgia, and Tennessee.
+The Ss class were designed to haul heavy freight trains, but were proven too slow to work on the Southern Railway's Washington, D.C. to Atlanta mainline and too big for the CNO&TP tunnels' tight clearances.
+Thus, No. 6350-6374 were renumbered to 5055-5079.
+They were very efficient on handling the mountain grades in North and South Carolina, Georgia, and Tennessee.
 Eventually, they were moved to Southern's Asheville and Knoxville divisions to bank and haul heavy freight trains, especially on Saluda Grade between Asheville, North Carolina and Spartanburg, South Carolina and the Old Fort Loops between Asheville and Salisbury, North Carolina in the Blue Ridge Mountains.

-To work on the Asheville division, the Ss locomotives were modified with two water gauges made longer for the engineer and fireman to safely measure the water level in the boiler while going up and down the railway grades.
+To work on the Asheville Division, the Ss locomotives were modified with two water gauges made longer for the engineer and fireman to safely measure the water level in the boiler while going up and down the railway grades.
 Additionally, the Ss locomotives were equipped with a second air pump due to the excessive use of air brakes.
 While they were used to bank the head end passenger trains, the Ss locomotives were given cab signals and steam brake connection; and the water pipes were added to cool down the driving wheels' tires while descending the mountains.

 By the late 1940s, the Southern Railway began to dieselize with the Ss steam locomotives' duties taken over by the EMD F7 diesel locomotives.
 All of the Ss steam locomotives were retired and scrapped by the early 1950s, with none surviving into preservation.